SID 2024 Ambassador Programme

 Webwise will also host one online training session for teachers who have students participating in the SID Ambassador Programme.
 This session will guide teachers on how best to support their students to lead their Safer Internet Day initiatives.
 Teachers of students that have been accepted onto the programme can sign up for the training in November.
 Information on this will be sent to teachers once all student applications have been processed.

-Safer Internet Day Ambassadors are teenagers who want to do something about internet safety and online wellbeing.
+Safer Internet Day Ambassadors are teenagers who want to promote a better, safer internet for young people.
 They don’t need any special expertise or experience, just a commitment to do something positive.
-We would love to hear from teenagers who have previous experience of leading internet safety/cyberbullying or other positive campaigns in your schools/community or youth group.
+We would love to hear from teenagers who have previous experience of leading online safety/cyberbullying or other positive campaigns in your schools/community or youth group.

 Why Join the Safer Internet Day Ambassador Programme?